-Legally transferring ownership of a property can be tedious, exhausting and quite intimidating.
-It is highly recommended that you outsource some help from a conveyancer Adelaide, and O’Halloran Conveyancing are the premium choice!
+Do you need support from an experienced conveyancer Adelaide to help you legally transfer ownership of a property?
+Well, O’Halloran Conveyancing are the absolutely best in the CBD & Adelaide Hills!
 Our team is driven by excellence and determination to secure the best possible solution for each and every client.
-We go above and beyond to make sure the transition is as smooth as possible for all parties involved.
+Additionally, we go above and beyond to make sure the transition is as smooth as possible for all parties involved.
 Our 40-years’ conveyancing experience has seen continuous improvements in communication methods.
 We stray away from technical terminology and make sure every step of the process is fully understood by our clients.
 O’Halloran Conveyancing is a member of The Australian Institute of Conveyancers (SA Division) Incorporated, and Property Exchange Australia (PEXA).
-We operate with respect, integrity, and full compliance with our customers’ requirements.
-For A-grade customer service, choose us to be your conveyancer Adelaide.
+Therefore, you can be sure that we operate with respect, integrity, and full compliance.
+For A-grade customer service, choose us to be your conveyancer Adelaide Hills.

 Conveyancing is the process of transferring legal ownership of a property.
 There is a number of processes that have to be completed before the purchaser can claim full legal possession, so your conveyancer Adelaide will guide you through.
 Our services cover:

 So, what’s the difference between joint tenants and tenants in common?
 It’s very common for a conveyancer Adelaide to get asked this question.
-Here’s a little insight.
 Joint tenancy is a typical option for couples purchasing their first home.
 It’s when both tenants obtain equal shares of the property, with the same deed.
-Joint tenancy can be broken if one member chooses to sell or transfer their half of the property.
-Tenants in Common is less structured, as the tenants may have different ownership interests.
+Therefore, joint tenancy can be broken if one member chooses to sell or transfer their half of the property.
+Alternatively, Tenants in Common is less structured, as the tenants may have different ownership interests.
 For example, tenant A may own 30 percent of the property, while tenants B and C could own 35 percent each.
 There is also no obligation to commit within the same time frame.
 An individual might come along and invest years after the others.
-Our conveyancer Adelaide will make sure you’re aware of all the different options, so you can pick one to suit you.
+Our property conveyancer Adelaide will make sure you’re aware of all the different options, so you can pick one to suit you.